- Find a Trail

-The beautiful Lehigh and New England trail is a short, crushed stone trail that follows a section of the former Lehigh and New England Railroad corridor.
+The beautiful Lehigh and New England trail is a short, crushed-stone trail that follows a section of the former Lehigh and New England Railroad corridor just south of Tamaqua in eastern Pennsylvania.
 A lush tree canopy separates the trail from nearby State Highway 309.

 Detailed signage regarding the general history of the trail is posted at the trailhead off Dairy Road.
 About halfway though the trail is the remains of the Shellhamer Ice Dam, a former recreation and entertainment complex.
 Use caution at the road crossings, especially those with steep grades.

-To South Tamaqua trailhead: From I-81, take exit 131 to Highway 54 East.
-Continue on 54 East until the stoplight for 309 in Rush.
-Turn right onto 309 South and continue through Tamaqua .
-Approximately 3 miles beyond Tamaqua turn left on Dairy Road.
+Parking is only available at the southern trailhead; if you attempt to park at the northern end of the trail (or other places along the trail), you risk your car being towed.
+To reach parking at the southern end of the trail: From I-81, take Exit 131 to Highway 54 East.
+Continue on Highway 54 until the stoplight for Route 309 in Hometown.
+Turn right onto 309 South and continue through Tamaqua.
+Approximately 3 miles beyond Tamaqua, turn left on Dairy Road.
 The marked trailhead is on the left; parking is available approximately 100 yards beyond the trailhead, on the right off of Dairy Road.